Table of Contents

 Energy Independence and Security

-Friedman advocates for reducing dependence on imported fossil fuels through energy independence and security measures.
-He discusses the geopolitical implications of oil dependency and argues that transitioning to domestic renewable energy sources can enhance national security and reduce economic vulnerability to global oil markets.
+Friedman points to energy independence and security as a pillar to reduce the reliance on imported fossil fuels.
+He extends his discussion to the geopolitical implications of oil dependency and argues that a transition to domestic renewable energy sources would enhance security and reduce economic vulnerability to global oil markets.

 The Green New Deal